+Keep this leaflet with the medicine.
 You may need to read it again.

-used for
+What AXOTIDE ACCUHALER is used for

-You may know your Inhaler better as a 'puffer'.
-Axotide puffers contain a medicine called fluticasone propionate.
+AXOTIDE ACCUHALER contains a medicine called fluticasone propionate.
 This medicine belongs to a group of medicines known as corticosteroids, frequently called 'steroids'.
 They are not 'anabolic steroids' which are the steroids sometimes misused by athletes.

-Your Axotide puffer provides a measured amount of steroid for you to breathe into your lungs.
-By using your Axotide puffer regularly every day, the medicine reduces the swelling and irritation in the walls of the small air passages in your lungs.
-Your Axotide puffer contains the type of asthma medicine known as a 'preventer'.
+Your AXOTIDE ACCUHALER provides a measured amount of steroid for you to breathe into your lungs.
+By using your AXOTIDE

+ACCUHALER regularly every day, the medicine reduces the swelling and irritation in the walls of the small air passages in your lungs.
+Your AXOTIDE ACCUHALER contains the type of asthma medicine known as a 'preventer'.
 It does not give immediate relief from an asthma attack and may take up to a week to start to work.
 If your shortness of breath or wheeze does not get better after 7 days, tell your doctor.
-When used every day, your Axotide puffer helps to ease breathing problems and prevent asthma attacks.
+When used every day, your AXOTIDE ACCUHALER helps to ease breathing problems and prevent asthma attacks.